 Owners that do not put their dog’s well-being first simply shouldn’t be owners.
 Whether that be going ‘over the top’ on a full body dye job without proper planning, consideration for the dog or verifying the dye is safe to use or leaving a dog at home alone all day everyday (something often overlooked).

-There are mixed feelings on the actual level of safety that can be guaranteed when using any kind of hair dye, and while some products claim to have veterinary seals of approval you should still be very careful when choosing the right brand of hair dye.
+There are mixed feelings on the actual level of safety that can be guaranteed when using any kind of hair dye or pet paint, and while some products claim to have veterinary seals of approval you should still be very careful when choosing the right brand of hair dye.
 One thing you should avoid at all costs is using human hair dye.

 You always want to be sure to test any kind of dye on a small section prior to carrying out a dye job on a larger scale.
 Apply the test and wait at least 24 hours periodically checking the skin carefully for any signs of irritation or inflammation.